alibaba/bifrostui/packages/bui-core/src/Countdown/index.en-US.md

 ### Customize countdown content

-Can be done through`renderContent`custom rendering countdown component content.
+You can customize the content of the countdown component by using renderContent .

 ```tsx
 import { Countdown, Stack } from '@bifrostui/react';